TheBv/duui-uima/duui-audio-alignment/README.md

 # How To Use

-For using duui-transcription-diaper as a DUUI image it is necessary to use the [Docker Unified UIMA Interface (DUUI)](https://github.com/texttechnologylab/DockerUnifiedUIMAInterface).
+For using duui-audio-alignment as a DUUI image it is necessary to use the [Docker Unified UIMA Interface (DUUI)](https://github.com/texttechnologylab/DockerUnifiedUIMAInterface).

 ## Start Docker container

 ```
-docker run --rm -p 1000:9714 docker.texttechnologylab.org/duui-transcription-diaper:latest
+docker run --rm -p 1000:9714 docker.texttechnologylab.org/duui-audio-alignment:latest
 ```

-Find all available image tags here: https://docker.texttechnologylab.org/v2/textimager-duui-transcription-diaper/tags/list
+Find all available image tags here: https://docker.texttechnologylab.org/v2/textimager-duui-audio-alignment/tags/list

 ## Run within DUUI

 ```
 composer.add(
-    new DUUIDockerDriver.Component("docker.texttechnologylab.org/textimager-duui-transcription-diaper:latest")
+    new DUUIDockerDriver.Component("docker.texttechnologylab.org/textimager-duui-audio-alignment:latest")
         .withScale(iWorkers)
         .withImageFetching()
 );